If You Didn't Know About These 7 Swimming Holes In New Hampshire, They're A Must Visit

-This summer has started out hot in New Hampshire, so we have a feeling that everyone is going to need to know about lots of swimming holes this summer.
-Whether it’s an ocean, lake, or river, there is nothing as refreshing as a jump in a cool New Hampshire swimming hole.
-Here are 7 swimming holes in New Hampshire that you must visit this summer.
+Summer can get downright hot and steamy in New Hampshire, so we have a feeling that everyone is going to need to know about lots of water recreational activities to help them cool off.
+Whether it’s an ocean, lake, or river, there is nothing as refreshing as a jump in a cool swimming hole.
+So without further ado, here are seven of the best swimming holes in New Hampshire that you absolutely must visit this summer!

-1. This popular swimming spot on the Lamprey river is a hit.
+This popular New Hampshire swimming hole on the Lamprey River

+is a hit!
 From the intersection of Bennet Road, turn left on Packers Falls Road.
-After you cross the bridge, park in the small parking lot on the left.
+After you cross over the bridge, park in the small parking lot on the left.

 2. Old Wilton Reservoir, Wilton